-Funding Tin ning Plan Action Allocation (as estimated at time of ACS adoption) Responsible Team(s) 21/22 22/23 23/24 24/25 25/26 26+ Status - April 2022 years.
-Ensure a high-quality pedestrian environment which is accessible to all is maintained throughout Vincent. footpath condition survey every three years in accordance with the relevant guidelines.
-This data then forms the basis for determining the annual road and footpath renewal programs.
-The next condition survey is due in 2023. manager currently associate 1.2.3: Promote compact roundabout geometry through the conversion of existing roundabouts and new roundabouts (where deemed appropriate) in the City to reduce vehicle speeds; Support only compact alignment on new and upgraded roundabouts; and Retrofit existing roundabout alignments to compact alignment with priority given to those located close to schools. \$20,000 - 50,000 per location / \$100,000 p.a.
-Engineering • • The 'mini' roundabouts installed in the North Perth/ Mt Lawley area (east of Fitzgerald Street) under Main Roads Urban Road Safety Program in 2021 will be subject to follow-up data collection inclusive of traffic accidents), traffic speeds and volumes to ascertain their effectiveness as an appropriate treatment.
-It is not intended to modify any existing (full size) roundabouts until the study is completed.
-The 'min inclusive volumes appropria 2023.
-Based of future tra recomme (full sized 1.2.4: Develop and implement a comprehensive program to support students and staff using education facilities to travel using sustainable and active transport modes which are safe and have a high level of amenity.
-Ensure safe crossing opportunities close to schools, specifically along key routes and near school entrances; Ensure access to schools is provided atgrade where possible; Support safe desireline paths; Use traffic management techniques (including the development of Safe Active Streets) to reduce traffic speeds and volumes on streets surrounding schools; Work with schools to support active travel through resources and programs, including route maps and education programs; Encourage bicycle and scooter parking to be located in accessible, safe areas close to school entrances; and Conduct access and safety audits for key pedestrian and cycling routes to schools, including assessing kerb alignments and cuts; surface conditions; eye-level hazards; shade; orientation, etc. \$100,000 p.a.
-Engineering • • • Project to commence 2023/24.
-Resourci being as progress developr asset ma 1.2.5: Work with schools (students, parents and staff) and the Department of Transport to support active travel through resources and programs, including route maps and education programs.
+Funding Timing Plan Action Allocation (as estimated at time of ACS adoption) Responsible Team(s) 21/22 22/23 23/24 24/25 25/26 26+ Status - April 2022 Status - April 2023 years.
+Ensure a high-quality pedestrian environment which is accessible to all is maintained throughout Vincent. management consultant in early 2023.
+Data is currently being analysed.
+This will inform the associated program of proposed works.
+1.2.3: Promote compact roundabout geometry through the conversion of existing roundabouts and new roundabouts (where deemed appropriate) in the City to reduce vehicle speeds; • Support only compact alignment on new and upgraded roundabouts; and • Retrofit existing roundabout alignments to compact alignment with priority given to those located close to schools. \$20,000 - 50,000 per location / \$100,000 Engineering • • Roads Urban Road Safety Program in 2021 will be subject to follow-up data collection inclusive of traffic accidents), traffic speeds and volumes to ascertain their effectiveness as an appropriate treatment.
+It is not intended to modify any existing (full size) roundabouts The 'mini' roundabout follow-up data collection inclusive of traffic accidents, traffic speeds and volumes to ascertain their effectiveness as an appropriate treatment will be completed before June 2023.
+Based on results, the treatment could be included in future traffic calming measures and recommendations may be made to modify existing (full sized) roundabouts.
+1.2.4: Develop and implement a comprehensive program to support students and staff using education facilities to travel using sustainable and active transport modes which are safe and have a high level of amenity.
+Ensure safe crossing opportunities close to schools, specifically along key routes and near school entrances; Ensure access to schools is provided atgrade where possible; Support safe desireline paths; Use traffic management techniques (including the development of Safe Active Streets) to reduce traffic speeds and volumes on streets surrounding schools; Work with schools to support active travel through resources and programs, including route maps and education programs; Encourage bicycle and scooter parking to be located in accessible, safe areas close to school entrances; Locate school drop-off points away from entrances; and Conduct access and safety audits for key pedestrian and cycling routes to schools, including assessing kerb alignments and cuts; surface conditions; eye-level hazards; shade; orientation, etc. \$100,000 p.a.
+Engineering • • • Resourcing for the delivery of this action is currently being assessed.
+Once determined, the action progressed accordingly.
+This will involve the development of project scope with input from the asset management business team.
+1.2.5: Work with schools (students, parents and staff) and the Department of Transport to support active travel through resources and programs, including route maps and education programs.
 Encourage schools to join the Your Move program so that journey to school data can be collected and appropriate mode shift targets created. \$50,000 p.a.
-Engineering • • • • • • The Your Move program has been presented to schools within the City by the Department of Transport.
-The travel change program has identified current traffic issues and is helping to provide practical ways to teach and develop use of active modes of transport.
-This program will be delivered on an ongoing basis and further built upon by the City as it progresses.
-The City Transpor schools program assessm gement consultant in early 2023.
-Data is ntly being analysed.
-This will inform the siated program of proposed works.
+Engineering • • • • • • within the City by the Department of Transport.
+The travel change program has identified current traffic issues and is helping to provide practical ways to teach The City continues to support the Department of Transport in its delivery of the 'Your Move' program to schools within the City.
+Further initiatives of the program are likely to resume following the assessment of current resourcing capacity.